-Antiscia are relevant for everyone because their symmetries fall about the cardinal axis (the seasonal turning points mentioned above).
-The cardinal axis is a point (axis) we all share.
+Antiscia are relevant for everyone because these symmetries fall about the cardinal axis, and the cardinal axis is a point (axis) we all share.
 It is made up of the zero-degree point of each of the four cardinal signs: 0 Aries, Cancer, Libra, Capricorn.
 These points mark the beginning of each season, at the summer and winter solstice, and the spring and fall equinox.
 (Though these points are midseason in some cultures.)
 Antiscia are perfectly symmetrical openings equidistant to each cardinal point.
-When planets or points are in antiscia, they precisely reflect one another across the cardinal axis (I use a one to two degree orb).
+When planets or points are in antiscia, they precisely reflect one another across the cardinal axis (I use a one to two degree orb of influence).